PhantomAppDevelopment/icon-generator/README.md

   - Generation of Android, iOS and Desktop icons.
   - Generation of an XML file for copying and pasting into the app descriptor file.
   - Custom presets of icon sizes.
-  - Generation of iOS launch screens for iPhones and iPads in Portrait and landscape modes.
+  - Generation of iOS launch screens for iPhones and iPads in Portrait and Landscape modes.
   - Free and open source!

 This application is based on the [Application Icons](http://help.adobe.com/en_US/air/build/WS901d38e593cd1bac1e63e3d129907d2886-8000.html) article from Adobe AIR's site.